SCIInstitute/ShapeWorks/docs/dev/paths.md

 # Adding to PATH Environment Variable

+!!! danger
-:fa-exclamation-circle: **Be careful** doing this!
+    **Be careful** doing this!
 You are responsible for messing up your own PATH.

 ## Adding to the PATH on OSX/Linux
 `$ export PATH=path/to/add:$PATH`